 (Body shape and physical characteristics)

-Gastric dilatation volvulus (Bloat/torsion) (the stomach fills with air and can twist, causing severe pain and requiring urgent vet attention) Common in deep chested breeds.
+- Gastric dilatation volvulus (GDV) (Bloat/torsion) Common in deep chested breeds.

-- Hip dysplasia: (abnormality of the hip joints causing pain and disability) breed mean score 12.0 (parents should be lower)
+- Hip dysplasia: breed mean score 12.0 (parents should be lower)

-- Eye disease: Progessive retinal atrophy (PRA) (annual testing) (gradual loss of sight) (none recorded in the UK to date); Goniodysgenesis/Primary Glaucoma (G) (annual testing)
+- Eye disease: Progressive retinal atrophy (PRA) (annual testing); Goniodysgenesis/Primary Glaucoma (G) (annual testing)